Sue: New font. I don’t like it.

-Sue: Marco and Giuliano are definitely a couple.
+Sue: (Ignoring me) Marco and Giuliano are definitely a couple.
 The first thing Giuliano should do when he’s in charge is change the same-sex marriage laws.

 Sue: The alien talks as slowly as this bloke walks.
 They are the perfect couple.
-Actually, if they did everything at normal speed, this episode would only be ten minutes long.
+If they did everything at normal speed, this episode would only be 10 minutes long.

-Sue: It looks good, the performances are interesting and the plot is reasonably straightforward – although I haven’t got a clue what Helix energy is supposed to be, or what it wants.
-But that’s OK.
+Sue: It looks good, the performances are interesting, and the plot is reasonably straightforward – although I haven’t got a clue what Helix energy is supposed to be, or what it wants.
+But that’s okay.

 Sue: I keep expecting him to run into Patrick McGoohan coming the other way.

-The episode concludes with Sarah back in the clutches of the cult of Demnos.
+The episode ends with Sarah back in the cult’s clutches.

 Sue: I enjoyed that.

 Me: You didn’t say a lot.